OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 ``OptimizationConstrained``.
 Don't forget to also change it in the bottom section where it is instantiated and run.

-In OpenMDAO, you can construct a constraint with an expression string, wich is an equation or inequality built using available public variables with Python mathematical syntax and functions.
-CONMIN supports ineqaulity constraints, but not equality constraints.
+In OpenMDAO, you can construct a constraint with an expression string, which is an equation or inequality built using available variables with Python mathematical syntax and functions.
+CONMIN supports inequality constraints but not equality constraints.

-We want to add the constraint ``(y-x)<=15`` to this problem.
+We want to add the constraint ``x-y >= 15`` to this problem.
 The unconstrained minimum violates this constraint, so a new minimum must be found by the optimizer.
 You can add a constraint to your existing ``OptimizationUnconstrained`` model by adding one line to the initialize function: